 You should give positive and constructive feedback to motivate your employees.
-Some great ways are through handwritten thank you notes, shouting on social media or company group, etc. These things motivate and encourage an employee to contribute and excel.
+Some great ways are through handwritten thank you notes, shouting on social media or company groups, etc. These things motivate and encourage an employee to contribute and excel.

 Apple’s CEO, Tim Cook, regularly calls out exemplary work done by the company’s global team.